Click here to jump to practical information and tips on Route 66 at the bottom of this article of read the travel story first:

 When is the best time to drive Route 66 and how long should I take?

 Route 66 can be driven throughout the year, but spring and autumn are the best seaons for this road trip as some roads may be blocked due to snow and ice in winter, and the western states in particular can become unbearably hot during summer.
 Two weeks will give you plenty of time to drive the route at ease.
-We never hurried or rushed and made many stops every day at points of interest.
-Take at least 3 weeks if you plan to stop at every museum and sight along the way (especially the big cities you’ll pass like St Louis, Springfield, Tulsa, Santa Fe will have plenty of attractions that can keep you occupied for at least a day each).
+We never hurried or rushed and made many stops every day at points of interest and visited a selection of museums.
+Take at least 3 weeks if you plan to stop at each and every museum and sight along the way (especially the big cities you’ll pass like St Louis, Springfield, Tulsa, Santa Fe will have plenty of attractions that can keep you occupied for at least a day each).

 Where do I sleep?
 There are plenty of motels along the route.
 Near the big cities you will find chain motels like Motel 6, and Super 8 that offer competitive pricing for often very neat and restored modern rooms.
 Part of the fun of driving the Route however is to overnight at the classic Route 66 Motels that still radiate the original atmosphere of the ’50s.
 Some of these original motels that we enjoyed were Cactus Inn in McLean, Texas; the Thunderbird Motel in Las Vegas, New Mexico; Southwest Motel in Grants, New Mexico; New Corral Motel in Victorville, California.
 We made this trip in October and did not book in advance anywhere; we just drove until it got dark and then started looking for a place to sleep.
 If you are driving in the high season (notably July / August) you may wish to book ahead especially if you want to stay in popular places like the WigWam Motel in San Bernardino and in Holbrook and the Blue Swallow in Tucumcari.
 As you proceed westward cities and towns become more scarce and the distance between sleeping options increases – you may have to drive for some hours to reach the next town with a motel.